d0ku/Sword_Word/README.md

 Program is in its alpha stage, everything should work like it should (except Game Options).
 Feel free to contact me, if you have some ideas or questions.

+Dictionaries, Languages and Sound Packs are designed to be modular, you can create new folder in specified places, add files which fullfill naming conventions, and load packs in the game,

+I will add further info for this in the future.

+Supported text formats is UTF-8

 That's the first project ever finished by me so be nice :D

 Currently works as it should only on UNIX systems.